The Future of Education: Play, Technology, and Lifelong Learning

 5. Social and Emotional Learning (SEL)

 Beyond math and reading, children must learn empathy, self-awareness, and collaboration.
 Social and emotional learning equips them with resilience, emotional intelligence, and the ability to work well with others.
-Classrooms that include SEL activities—mindfulness moments, group reflections, conflict resolution exercises—prepare students for both academic success and healthy relationships.

 6. Equity and Accessibility in Education